 Lemon Bundt Cake

 HUNGRY FOR MORE?
 Sign up for our weekly newsletter and follow along on FacebookPinterest, and Instagram for our latest recipes!
 Tag all your glorious creations #culinaryhill so we can eat vicariously through you.

-A slice of lemon bundt cake on a white plate with strawberries.
+A lemon bundt cake on a cooling rack surrounded by strawberries.

+Lemon Bundt Cake